Kenna wrote, and directed several plays, taught acting for kids. She is a former talent scout and directs and produces.

 Consider Being a Set Painter

 “Runaway productions” is a term used to describe films produced outside of Hollywood on location.
-It’s coined from the idea that the production ran away from Hollywood to be produced outside of the big studios to save money.
-This is not good for Hollywood but it is good for you if you live outside of Hollywood and want to get a job in a film production as a set painter.
+The film industry coined these words from the idea that the production runs away from Hollywood to make more money.
+It is not profitable for Hollywood, but it is excellent for you to live outside of Hollywood and get a job in film production as a set painter.

-Certain cities encourage runaway productions because the city is beautiful, like Seattle or San Francisco, or because the state or city offer credit or tax incentives, like Massachusetts or Georgia, to save the film production money.
+Certain cities invite runaway productions to film in their area because they want the money, like Seattle or San Francisco.
+Some, including states, offer credit or tax incentives, like Massachusetts or Georgia, to save the film production money.

 Cold Call Film Offices

-Pull out your yellow pages phone book and start calling film commission offices to see if you can be added to their list of set painters available for work.
+Pull out your yellow pages phone book and call film commission offices to see if they can add you to their list of set painters available for work.
 The idea is to get a set painter job on a film production that comes to town or within a 100-mile radius.
-Work the production to start developing your resume—film credit.
+Work that production to start developing your resume—film credit.

 Start as a set painter on a film as a non-union member.
-Build your contacts—have business cards—to procure more work after the film is a wrap.
+Build your contacts—use business cards—to procure more work after the film wraps.

 Become the Lead Painter

 Establish yourself as the lead painter in this 100-mile radius.
-What will happen is your reputation will lead you to more work.
-One production designer will tell another production designer who will tell another production designer and well you do the math—that’s a lot of painting gigs.
+That way, your reputation leads you to more work.
+One production designer will tell another production designer, who will tell another, and well, you do the math—that’s a lot of painting gigs.

-Keep in mind that word of mouth has a great deal of impact on whether you work or not in this industry.
+Keep in mind that word of mouth is the best impression on whether you work or not in this industry.

 How did Steve get his first job?
-He told a carpenter that he was working with who was going on to a show that if they needed any painters have them give him a call.
-They did and he went to work in the paint department.
+He told a carpenter he worked with, who was going on to a TV series production, that if they needed any painters, give him a call.
+They did, and he went to work in the paint department.

-Steve studied art in high school.
-He worked as a construction draftsman and illustrator in the Army.
-Went to the Art Institute in Chicago for a year.
-He has been working in television designing and painting sets for fifteen years.
+Steve studied art in high school and worked as a construction draftsman and illustrator in the Army.
+He went to the Art Institute in Chicago for a year.
+For over fifteen years, he has been designing and painting sets for television.

-He joined the union in 1988.
-He got into the Seattle IA local 15.
-It was not doing what the members needed for working in film.
-So, Steve pitched in and helped form Local 488, a studio mechanics local.
-After he moved to L.A. he joined 729 the painters local but kept his membership in 488.
+He joined the union by getting into the Seattle IA local 15.
+But, it was not doing what the members needed to find work in the film.
+So, Steve pitched in and helped form Local 488, a studio mechanics local union.
+After he moved to L.A., he joined 729 local painters but kept his membership in 488.

 Feature Films in Various Cities